Scarring and Abrasions from a Georgia Auto Accident

 - First Degree

 - Treatment: First and second-degree road rash can be treated at home.
 The injury should be thoroughly washed of all dirt and debris.
 Then, clean the wound with soap and water and dry with a soft towel.
 Do not scrub the injury.
 This could cause more scarring.
-The wound may be treated with antibiotic ointment and bandaged to promote faster healing.
+The wound may be treated with an antibiotic ointment and bandaged to promote faster healing.

 - Second Degree